Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Classification/Classification.md

 * $F1_{macro}=\frac 1 {class_{num}}\sum_{class} F1_{class}$
 * $F1_{micro=}\frac{2}{1/Recall_{micro}+1/Precision_{micro}}$
-  But this corresponds to the accuracy and, because of this, it is rarely used.
+  But this corresponds to the accuracy and, because of this, it is rarely used

 The micro variants are used to see if there are general problems that affect all classes.
-The macro variants can be used to check if there are problems if individual classes, as this score is more affected by outliers.
+The macro variants can be used to check if there are problems with individual classes, as this score is more affected by outliers.

 ## Logistic Regression